When viewed up close, the Australopithecus-Homo transition has always been murky. Daniel Lieberman, Nature 449:291

 The oldest bone fossil (distinct from tools and tracks) unequivocally belonging to Homo is a temporal bone dated to 2.4 million years ago in the received chronology.
 A relatively well-preserved foot from Olduvai, labelled OH 8, dates to around 1.8 million years ago.
 Although not preserved, the big toe seems to have been convergent, and as in humans, the foot was longitudinally arched (Berillon 2003).
 Arching improves the efficiency of locomotion in two ways: by acting as a spring during running and by providing rigidity to the foot as it toes off.

 The oldest members of Homo to preserve both a complete hind limb and partial foot are those from Dmanisi, Georgia.
 Dated to 1.77 Ma and among the earliest humans known outside Africa, the Dmanisi individuals were short-statured (1.45 to 1.66 m) and had small brains (600 to 775 cc).
 Relative to body mass, the hind limb (leg) was longer than that of African apes and A. afarensis and within the lower range of values for modern humans (Pontzer et al. 2010).
 The foot was also functionally similar to that of modern humans, with the characteristic ankle-joint, mid-foot arch and convergent toe.
 Cultural indications – stone tools and evidence of hunting and/or scavenging – were consistent with this evidence of walking and running ability.

 The oldest virtually complete skeleton, KNM-WT 15000, from Nariokotome, Kenya, dates to 1.53 Ma – a photograph appears on the website’s rotating banner.
-In morphology it is obviously and entirely human, and belongs to an adolescent boy about 5′ 4″ (163 cm) tall (Graves et al. 2010, who revised the age and height substantially downwards).
+In morphology it is obviously and entirely human, and belongs to an adolescent boy about 5′ 4″ (163 cm) tall (Graves et al. 2010, who revised the age and height downwards).
 As with the Dmanisi individuals, he was capable of travelling long distances, and in all probability lived by foraging and hunting.